nkarasiak/MuseoToolBox/docs/source/auto_examples/raster_tools/rasterMath_twoRasters.rst

     ]

-Let's suppose you want compute the add of the blue and green band of two inputs I suggest you to define type in numpy array to save space while creating the raster!
+Let's suppose you want compute the substractino between the blue and green band of two inputs I suggest you to define type in numpy array to save space while creating the raster!